lost-theory/python-live/README.md

 This is the repository for Learn Python Live, an accelerated, interactive class teaching Python.

 The first half of this material comes from "A Byte of Python", an open source book that teaches programming using the Python language.
 It was created by [Swaroop C H](http://www.swaroopch.com/) and is available [here](http://python.swaroopch.com/).
 All credit goes to Swaroop for creating such a great resource for learning Python.
-The original "A Byte of Python" material has been for forked for use in a class setting.
+The original "A Byte of Python" material has been forked for use in a class setting.
 See the bottom section for a list of changes.

 The second half of the material is new and walks you through more functionality in the standard library, installing open source Python libraries, and writing a simple web application with Flask.